cloudclarity-app/Azure-Monitoring/README.md

 The script must be located at the root while the CSV file must be located within a subfolder named like your Azure subscription.
 * The 2 JSON files co-located with the script are the metric templates.
 Different templates are used depending of the resource type.
 * The 2 JSON files co-located with the CSV file - in the subfolder - are the parameters files to use with the corresponding templates.
-The Python script must be located in the same folder as the CSV file.
+* The "build/exe.win-amd64-3.10/" folder must be located in the same folder as the input CSV file.
+The UpdateMetricsCSV.exe must remain inside this nested      folder along with its contents in the same structure.

 NOTE: this script has been tested and validated with the following Azure resource types - if you are experiencing an issue with another resource type please log an issue